13 Logistic Regression

 no loan -0.25 0

-We are making 25 cents on a dollar on a good loan and loose everything on a default!
+We are making 25 cents on a dollar on a good loan and lose everything on a default!

 Given this pay-off matrix, we can calculate the expected profit for the bank.